Coping With Self Isolation and Anxiety

 Work

-If you are lick enough to be able to continue working from home.
+If you are lucky enough to be able to continue working from home.
 It is important to set clear boundaries to separate work from leisure time.
 Work for set times as if you were going into the office.
 Try not to work in areas of the home where you would usually relax.
 Find a designated space for work where you are able to shut the door at the end of the day.